lightdash/lightdash/docs/docs/guides/how-to-promote-content.md

 :::info

-You must be a `developer` and have access to the dashboard/space in both the `development project` and the `upstream project` as well as have access to all the charts in the dashboard.
+You must be a `developer` and have access to the dashboard and space in both the `development project` and the `upstream project` as well as have access to all the charts in the dashboard.
+The space must also be public—promoting content in private or restricted access spaces is not supported yet.

 :::

-Once the dashboard is promoted, you can click on the `success` banner to open a new tab into this dashboard in the `production project`
+Once the dashboard is promoted, you can click on the `success` banner to open a new tab into this dashboard in the `production project`.

 <img
 src={SucessDashboardMessage}